A family of graphs that cannot occur as character degree graphs of solvable groups: Infinite Family

-\bcpf First, we show that the vertices in $\rho(G)\setminus\{p_1,p_2,q_1,q_2\}$ are strongly admissible.
+\begin{claim} Every vertex in $\rho(G)$ is strongly admissible except $p_1$ and $p_2$. \end{claim} \begin{proof} First, we show that the vertices in $\rho(G)\setminus\{p_1,p_2,q_1,q_2\}$ are strongly admissible, which we denote arbitrarily by $r$.
 If $r$ loses the edge with $q_1$ or $q_2$, we violate P\'{a}lfy's condition with $p_2, q_1, r$ and $p_1, q_2, r$, respectively.
 If the edge between $r$ and $s$ is removed, again P\'{a}lfy's condition is violated with $p_1$, $r,$ and $s$.
 Now, by our inductive assumption, if $r$ is removed from $\Gamma$, we arrive at a subgraph with one fewer vertex, which cannot occur.
 Thus, $r$ is admissible and, therefore, any vertex in $\rho(G)\setminus\{p_1,p_2,q_1,q_2\}$ is also admissible for the same reason.
 If $q_1$ loses the edge with $p_1$, we arrive at a graph with diameter three, which is not possible by Corollary 5.5 of \cite{sass}; similarly for $q_2$ and $p_2$.
 Next, consider the case when $q_1$ and $q_2$ are adjacent.
 If the edge is lost between these two vertices, we will arrive at the first graph, which we assume does not occur when these two vertices are adjacent.
 This shows that any vertex in $\rho(G)\setminus\{p_1,p_2,q_1,q_2\}$ is strongly admissible.

 Now if $q_1$ is removed from $\Gamma$, we arrive at a subgraph with diameter three, which again is not possible by Corollary 5.5 of \cite{sass}.
 The only other edges that could be possibly lost in this subgraph would be between two vertices that are adjacent to $q_1$.
 However, in every one of these cases, we arrive at a connected or even disconnected graph that violates P\'{a}lfy's condition.
-Thus, $q_1$ is strongly admissible, and by symmetry of the graph, $q_2$ is strongly admissible. \ecpf\\
+Thus, $q_1$ is strongly admissible, and by symmetry of the graph, $q_2$ is strongly admissible. \end{proof}

 We have shown that all vertices, aside from $p_1$ and $p_2$, are strongly admissible.
-We know by Lemma 2.4 that the corresponding Sylow subgroups of $G$ are not normal.
-Next, we show that $G$ does not have a normal Sylow $p_1$- or $p_2$-subgroup.\\
+We know by Lemma \ref{second} that the corresponding Sylow subgroups of $G$ are not normal.
+Next, we show that $G$ does not have a normal Sylow $p_1$- or $p_2$-subgroup.